arbazdiwan/covid19_tracker/README.md

-# covid19_tracker
+# covid19 Tracker

-A new Flutter application.
+A Flutter application to display COVID-19 stats of countries.

 ## Getting Started